Length & Difficulty: 4 km | 2 hours | Moderate

-This is a beautiful wilderness area where experienced people can find recreation that isn´t ´canned´, benefit from set ski trails and the comfort of warming huts.
-The recreation area is approximately 3 miles by 2 miles (unofficial) of gently sloped terrain.
+This is a beautiful wilderness area where experienced people can find winter recreation and benefit from set ski trails and the comfort of warming huts.
 The area is part of the provincial forest that is maintained as a working forest, a portion has been logged and replanted, the clear-cut areas and the old logging roads are very suitable for winter travelling on either skis or snowshoes.
 Snowshoe equipment rentals are available in Powell River.

-From Highway 101, make a turn onto Dixon Road and continue driving for 3 miles where you will make a turn at Lois Lake onto the MacMillan Bloedel Stillwater Mainline.
-After 7.5 miles of travel distance, look for the Tin Hat Junction – from there continuing past Horseshoe Creek, Freda Creek and at the 13 km mark turn left at the Third Lake Road Junction.
+From Highway 101, make a turn onto Dixon Road and continue driving for 5 km where you will make a turn at Lois Lake onto the MacMillan Bloedel Stillwater Mainline.
+After 11 km of travel distance, look for the Tin Hat Junction, from there continuing past Horseshoe Creek, Freda Creek.
+At the 13 km mark turn left at the Third Lake Road Junction.
 On your right “A” branch will show up at about the 15 km mark.
 Continue your journey over a bridge for 1 km turning right onto “E” branch.
 Almost there, keep driving for 2 miles to the “E” branch and “E100” junction, stay right for 1 km to the gate.
 Park here and secure your vehicle.